watthem/matthewhendricks.net/blog/posts/SundaeSwap on Cardano Testnet.md

 - Cancel pending.
 Again, after a short time, there was a little toasty that popped up to let me know the most recent state of the order was successful (but I wasn't able to get that screen shot in time).

 ## Summary

+While it was great to play with the SundaeSwap UI, I still have not interacted with any testnet transactions.
+When the mainnet goes live, I will dedicate time to playing with functionality other than swapping, such as the various product pools that help swappers earn from similar products popularized by Uniswap.
+You can read more from [SundaeSwap's Whitepaper](https://sundaeswap.finance/papers/SundaeSwap-2021-06-01-Fundamentals.pdf) and https://sundaeswap.finance/faq

 Cardano's power is in its staking capabilities, and DEXs are maturing beyond simple means of quickly getting from one coin to another.
 The intrinsic value you will see coming from products like SundaeSwap is liquidity pools with attractive staking rewards and other community-owned decentralized financial infrastructure.